MatthewGlanville/MobileGame/README.md

 Assets/scripts/ads contains the scripts for ads.
 Assets/Scenes contains the scenes for the game.
-Assets/Sound contains the music and sound effects for the game Video contains the video
+Assets/Sound contains the music and sound effects for the game Assets/Sprites contains the icons used to make the UI within the game.
+Video/ contains the video
-Build contains the APK and AAB files. documentation can be found in GitHub https://github.com/MatthewGlanville/MobileGame
+Build/ contains the APK and AAB files.
+MobileDev/ contains documentation relevant to the project

 Controls:
 Tap to use buttons.